 - 1 teaspoon seasoned salt

 - 1 teaspoon ground black pepper

 - 2 tablespoons yellow mustard

-- 1 15-ounce can olives, cut in half
+- 1 (15-ounce) can olives, cut in half

-- 10 hard-boiled eggs*, diced
+- 10 diced hard-boiled eggs (see note)

 - For the dressing, the easiest way to make this is to add all the ingredients to the mayo jar and shake like your life depends on it until everything is combined.
 Of course, this requires that the mayo jar is half empty (with only 2 cups of mayo in it).
 If this is not the case, simply combine all the ingredients in a blender and give it a whirl until all ingredients are combined.